JackStouffer/Flask-Foundation/README.md

 Need help implementing some common features like user login or ajax?
 For a full blown tutorial covering almost every flask topic that you can think of, I recommend [The Flask Mega-Tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

+### Testing

+To run your tests use the provided make command:

+    make test

-Lets talk about the tests.
-All of the tests are in the tests/ directory, and the tests are run with py.test.
-Nothing is to fancy in the test_config.py tests, but in the rest we see some special initialization with the database, this is due to flask not actually running and Flask-SQLAlechmy not being initialized properly, so we pass in the app using
+The tests are located in the tests/ directory, and the tests are run with py.test.
+Nothing is too fancy in the test_config.py tests, but in the rest we see some special initialization with the database, this is due to flask not actually running and Flask-SQLAlechmy not being initialized properly, so we pass in the app using

     db.app = app